FIVE DUETS FOR SOPRANO AND ALTO, OP. 66

 Translation

-in this dialogue duet.
-The soprano’s questions are in major and
+together in this dialogue duet.
+The soprano’s questions are

-identity of the hunter’s questioner (sung by the soprano) is not
+meter.
+The identity of the hunter’s questioner (sung by the

-Two introductory bars establish the pattern of leaping triplets in the
+#1.
+Two introductory bars establish the pattern of leaping

-bass against a straight dotted rhythm in the right hand.
-The 2/4
+triplets in the bass against a straight dotted rhythm in the right

-first question adopts the dotted rhythm of the right hand and seems
+adopts the dotted rhythm of the right hand and seems innocent or

-innocent or playful.
-The soprano repeats “die Häselein,”
+playful.
+The soprano repeats “die Häselein,” with its

 before each downbeat.

-The alto hunter’s minor-key response has a skittish bass in two-note
+#1.
+The alto hunter’s minor-key response has a skittish bass

-groups, cutting off the last notes of triplet groups.
-The melody
+in two-note groups, cutting off the last notes of triplet

 0:15 [m.
 15]--Question

-accompaniment is only slightly more active than it was before under the
+the accompaniment is only slightly more active than it was before

-text repetition (here “im Auge dein”), adding two descents in
+under the text repetition (here “im Auge dein”), adding two

-The music is unvaried from the first answer, with the same declamation.
+#2.
+The music is unvaried from the first answer, with the

 0:28 [m.
 27]--Question